CharithYMendis/Helium/README.md

 Helium: Lifting High-Performance Stencil Kernels from Stripped x86 Binaries to Halide DSL Code
 ==============================================================================================

+### Dependencies

 All the paths mentioned here are relative to the project parent folder.

-Please install the following dependencies

 *	Install VS2013 and have VC++ 2013 runtime.
 (MSDN allows free download and activation for @edu emails) Make sure you do a default installation with default paths.